cctbx/cctbx_project/mmtbx/probe/README.md

 ## Regression testing

-Regression tests were performed between Probe2 and the original Probe code in March 2022 before the release of Probe2:
+Regression tests were performed between Probe2 and the original Probe code in March-April 2022 before the release of Probe2.
+Note that Probe2 does not separately report Car contacts; they are included in C:
+- 1bti run through Reduce2: after bug fixes, Probe and Probe2 have the exact same total counts, scores, and surface areas.
+- 1xso run through Reduce2: after bux fixes,

 **@todo**